Toon van den Heever: Early life and education

 Van den Heever was born near Heidelberg and obtained his BA degree at the Transvaal University College in 1916.
 After university he taught Latin, Dutch and English for two years, after which he joined the Windhoek civil administration and also studied part-time for his LLB degree.

 Career

 Van den Heever started practicing as an advocate at the Bar in Windhoek in 1921.
 He then worked as Senior Law Adviser to the Union Government, the Department of Foreign Affairs and from 1931 as Secretary for Justice, Law Adviser for External Affairs and Government Attorney.
-In 1933 van den Heever was appointed a judge on the South West Africa Division of the Supreme Court of South Africa and in 1938, he relocated to the Orange Free State Provincial Division.
+In 1933, van den Heever was appointed a judge on the Southwest Africa Division of the Supreme Court of South Africa and in 1938, he relocated to the Orange Free State Provincial Division.
 In 1948, he became Judge President of the Orange Free State Division and in the same year he was appointed to the Appellate Division, a post he had held until his death in 1956.